Muriisa/Gatha/README.md

 **Anticipated Participants** 50

-**Date:** From 25th to 26th June 2022
+**Date:** From 5th to 6th August 2022

 ## Milestone III

-With the completion of  milestone2, we will prepare and organize a Dev event at our space focusing on developing using Near Frame works and Infrastructure, this will include student developers from various Universities and Institutions, other developers from Startups and Hubs.
+With the completion of  milestone2, we will prepare and organize a Dev event at our space focusing on developing using Near Frame works and Infrastructure,Jam session introducing about web development and Blockchain Development, create our marketplace on near Blockchain using Dacade.org Near Course, this will include student developers from various Universities and Institutions, other developers from Startups and Hubs.

 ## Proposed Budget
 |Item| Price|